Hibernation (computing): Microsoft Windows

 Windows Vista introduced a hybrid sleep feature, which saves the contents of memory to hard disk but instead of powering down, enters sleep mode.
 If the power is lost, the computer can resume as if hibernated.

 Windows 7 introduced compression to the hibernation file and set the default size to 75% of the total physical memory.
 Microsoft also recommends that the size be increased using the powercfg.exe tool in some rare workloads where the memory footprint exceeds that amount.
-It can be set from anywhere between 50% to 100%, although decreasing it is not recommended.
+It can be set from anywhere between 50% and 100%, although decreasing it is not recommended.

 Windows 8 also introduces a Fast startup feature.
 When users select the Shut Down option, it hibernates the computer, but closes all programs and logs out the user session before hibernating.
 According to Microsoft, a regular hibernation includes more data in memory pages which takes longer to be written to disk.
 In comparison, when the user session is closed, the hibernation data is much smaller and therefore takes less time to write to disk and resume.
-Users have the option of performing a traditional shutdown by holding down the Shift key while clicking Shut Down.
+Users have the option of performing a traditional shutdown by holding down the Shift key while clicking Shut Down and it is also possible to shut down a computer in the traditional way by disabling Fast Startup in the system settings.

 Windows 10 mirrors Windows 8 as noted by Microsoft.
 Windows 10's hibernation algorithm is solid-state drive optimized.
+This behavior is carried over to Windows 11.

 Hibernation is often underused in business environments as it is difficult to enable it on a large network of computers without resorting to third-party PC power management software.
 This omission by Microsoft has been criticized as having led to a huge waste in energy.